ValentinNic/Parental-Control-App/README.md

 - **Firebase Authentication:**
   Sign up and log in using Firebase Authentication (Email/Password).

 - **JSON Fallback:**
-  When Firebase is unavailable, the app falls back to a local JSON file for authentication and user data.
+  When Firebase is unavailable, the app falls back to a local JSON file for storing user data and handling authentication.

 - **Role-Based Dashboard:**
-  - **Parent Dashboard** shows the parent’s welcome screen, a static map image for the child’s location, and session details.
-  - **Child Dashboard** displays the child’s session time and dummy notifications.
+  - **Parent Dashboard:**
+    Displays a welcome message, the linked child's last login time, session duration, and last known location.
+It also includes a switch to lock/unlock notifications on the child's Facebook and Instagram accounts.
+  - **Child Dashboard:**
+    Shows the child's login time, a continuously updating session duration, and notifications that reflect the parent's lock status.
+  - **Admin Dashboard:**
+    Provides an admin login to view, add, edit, and delete user accounts, along with an option to clear all JSON fallback data.

 - **Session Tracking:**
-  Logs and tracks child login times and session durations.
+  Logs and tracks the login times and session durations for child users.

+- **Network Connectivity Checks:**
+  Utilizes network connectivity checks to determine whether to use Firebase services or the local JSON fallback, ensuring functionality even in offline mode.

 ## Requirements